fy-i05/thehungrygames/README.md

 The biggest challenge was fitting the game into memory, as each of the sprites' pixels on the screen took up static memory, as did the sound files and the home/death screens.
 My partner and I's goal was to add more features, such as a pause button, but time (1.5 weeks) and memory limitations did not allow for additional features.

 To run this project you will need an ARM Cortex M microcontroller and a PCB equipped with an audiojack, a slidepot for movement, 4 buttons for game functionality, and an LCD Screen for the display.
 However, if you have the above, you can download the code file and run Lab9Main.c while connected to your microcontroller.
 This will boot the game and you can play to your heart's content!

+To watch a demo, use this link! https://youtu.be/vZMtX9SL-bQ